First-order definability of Darmon points in number fields: Formula Complexity Calculations

-This can be improved by applying a result by Daans, Dittmann, and Fehm (\cite[Theorem 1.4]{daans2021existential}) by which we can express the conjunction of two existential formulas with $m$ and $n$ existential quantifiers respectively as an existential formula involving $m+n-1$ quantifiers.
-By using this, one can get that $T_{a,b,K}$ involves $6$ quantifiers, $J_{a,b,K}$ involves $107$ quantifiers, $J_{a,b,c,d,K}$ involves $214$ quantifiers, $J_{a,b,c,d,2,K}$ involves $429$ quantifiers, $K_{a,b}^{\text{sf}}$ is $\forall\exists$-definable with $863$ universal quantifiers and $323$ existential quantifiers, and $ $ is existentially defined with $332$ existential quantifiers.
+The above computations in terms of quantifiers can be improved by applying a result by Daans, Dittmann, and Fehm (\cite[Theorem 1.4]{daans2021existential}) by which we can express the conjunction of two existential formulas with $m$ and $n$ existential quantifiers respectively as an existential formula involving $m+n-1$ quantifiers.
+By using this, one can get that $T_{a,b,K}$ involves $6$ quantifiers, $J_{a,b,K}$ involves $107$ quantifiers, $J_{a,b,c,d,K}$ involves $214$ quantifiers, and the condition $\Delta_{a,b,K}=\Delta^{a,b,K}$ is uniformly $\forall\exists$-definable using $108$ universal quantifiers and $7$ existential quantifiers.
+We also get that the condition $\Omega_{a,b,c,d,K}\cap \Delta^{a',b',K}=\emptyset$ is uniformly existential using $321$ existential quantifiers.
+It follows that $ $ is uniformly $\forall\exists$-definable with $108$ universal quantifiers and $328$ existential quantifiers.

 The disadvantage of this is that we do not have any control on the degree.
-Nonetheless, if one repeats the proof of Theorem \ref{mainthm} with these new numbers of quantifiers and without trying to bound the degrees of $P$, $Q$, $Z$, and $W$, then for $n$ sufficiently large they will get the bound $12n+14$ for the degree (or $4n+6$ if $K\subseteq\mathbb{R}$), thereby giving the following alternative to Theorem \ref{mainthm}:
+Nonetheless, if one repeats the proof of Theorem \ref{comp1}, one notices that the degree bound, for sufficiently large $n$, is given in terms of $\varphi\left(x,a',b'\right)$, which can be rewritten as an existential formula involving $30$ existential quantifiers and a polynomial of degree at most $2\left(n+1\right)=2n+2$ for $n$ sufficiently large.
+Putting all this together, we get: